inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 By using the JOSM presets menu, you can easily attach the correct tags to an object by finding the type of object you want to create through a menu, and then filling in information in a form.
-In this chapter we will review tags and presets once more, and then learn how we can create our own presets menus to use in JOSM.
+In this module we will review tags and presets once more, and then learn how we can create our own presets menus to use in JOSM.

 1. Tags and presets